dsfields/spleen-node/README.md

 const filter = spleen.parse(expression);
 ```

-Or define filter graphs directly (which is more efficient from a runtime perspective):
+Or define filter graphs directly (which is more efficient from a runtime performance perspective):

 ```js
 const spleen = require('spleen');